Row-clustering of a Point Process-valued Matrix: Related Work

+\textbf{Clustering of Event Sequences.} Extensive research has been done on this topic.
+To our knowledge, clustering models for point processes can be summarized into two major categories: distance-based clustering \cite{berndt1994using,bradley1998refining,pei2013clustering} and distribution-based clustering \cite{xu2017dirichlet,luo2015multi}.
+The former measures the closeness between event sequences based on some extracted features and then uses classical distanced-based clustering algorithms such as $k$-means \cite{bradley1998refining,peng2008distance} or EM algorithms \cite{wu2020discovering}.
 The second approach, also referred to as model-based clustering, assumes that event sequences are derived from a parametric mixture model of point processes.
 One notable thread is the mixture model of the Hawkes point processes.
-For example, \cite{xu2017dirichlet} proposed a Dirichlet mixtures of Hawkes processes (DMHP) under the Expectation-Maximization (EM) framework to identify clusters.
+For example, \cite{xu2017dirichlet} proposed a Dirichlet mixture of Hawkes processes (DMHP) under the Expectation-Maximization (EM) framework to identify clusters.
 However, existing EM algorithms for event sequence clustering have a common issue that they typically require iterative numerical optimizations within each M-step, which would drastically overburden the computation.
 This computational issue will be accentuated when event data are repeatedly observed and have marks.